- Ethiopia, home to more than a hundred million people, has become a major power in the Horn of Africa.

 Since the early 2000s, Ethiopia has enjoyed an economic boom in which annual gross domestic product (GDP) growth has averaged more than 10 percent, one of the highest rates in the world.
 It has sustained this impressive performance as the state directed a gradual shift away from agriculture in favor of the industrial and service sectors, though economists warn that unaddressed youth unemployment could hamper growth in the coming years.

 Meles thought foreign aid could promote long-term development if used effectively, cultivating Ethiopia’s standing as a favorite of international donors, especially the United States.
-In 2016, it took in just over $4 billion in development assistance; some $818 million came from the United States.
+In 2018, it took in just under $5 billion in development assistance; about $846 million came from the United States.
 Multilateral aid has seesawed: Loans and other financing jumped in 2001 as the World Bank and the International Monetary Fund (IMF) helped the government launch a poverty reduction program, but they and other donors suspended direct budgetary support to the country following disputed elections in 2005 that led to widespread protests and a violent crackdown.
-In August 2018, the World Bank pledged $1 billion to boost the budget, a move Abiy said was in response to ongoing reforms.
+In 2018, the World Bank committed $1 billion to boost the country’s budget in response to ongoing reforms; a year later, the IMF loaned $3 billion to support reforms.

 At the same time, Ethiopia has seen a shift away from its traditional reliance on agriculture.
-Once comprising roughly two-thirds of GDP, agriculture’s share of the economy has fallen to under 40 percent and has been overtaken by services, today Ethiopia’s largest single sector.
-Industry, including manufacturing and construction, is also taking on a more prominent role in the economy, accounting now for roughly a quarter of GDP.
-Still, agriculture remains of critical importance: farmers and agricultural workers make up roughly three-quarters of the country’s labor force.
+Once comprising roughly two-thirds of GDP, agriculture’s share of the economy has fallen to about one-third and has been overtaken by services, today Ethiopia’s largest single sector.
+Industry, including manufacturing and construction, is also taking on a more prominent role in the economy, now accounting for a quarter of GDP.
+Still, agriculture remains of critical importance: farmers and agricultural workers make up two-thirds of the country’s labor force.

-Meanwhile, the government has bet on a number of large-scale infrastructure projects, many of which have been aided by more than $12 billion in Chinese financing since 2000.
-These include expansive road and rail networks and the Grand Ethiopian Renaissance Dam, started in 2011 on the Nile River.
+Meanwhile, the government has bet on a number of large-scale infrastructure projects, including expansive road and rail networks and the Grand Ethiopian Renaissance Dam, started in 2011 on the Nile River.
 When completed, the dam is set to be Africa’s largest hydroelectric power plant.
+Many of these development projects have been aided by more than $12 billion in Chinese financing since 2000.

 What is Ethiopia’s foreign policy?